 Regardless of which condition causes your light sensitivity, finding a way to combat the symptom will help improve your comfort, and productivity.
 Since there are different levels of sensitivity, below we show different levels of protection available.

 Amber Max lenses provide the highest level of protection on the market.
-With a blue light protection factor (BLPF) of 98, these lenses will provide relief for even the most photophobic person.
+With a GUNNAR Blue Light Filter (GBLF) of 98, these lenses will provide relief for even the most photophobic person.
 They protect from 100% of UV and 98% of blue light.
 These light varieties tend to cause the greatest strain and sensitivity.
 Maximum protection, maximum relief.
 Over 40 frame options with Amber max lenses are available.